hjelev/hjelev.github.io/_posts/2018-01-21-multi-room-audio-system-with-rpis.md

 It is recommended that you run your LM server on a wired connection thus it can also work on wi-fi.

 The stability of the players mainly depends on the choice of the USB sound card.
 I have tested maybe 5 different cheap (up to $3) sound cards and only the one listed in the parts section works without causing problems.
 The others will make the player hung in silence or repeating a very annoying sound.
-If you use raspbery pi zero, when playing music the CPU load should be around 0.15.
+If you use raspberry pi zero, when playing music the CPU load should be around 0.15.
 If you want better sound and you can afford to pay more you can build your players with [HiFiBerry Amplifier](https://www.hifiberry.com/){:target="_blank"} or some other rapsberry pi compatible Amplifier.

 Using a bad SD card can also affect the system stability.

-I am using such multi-room audio system with 2 raspbery pi network players that run 24/7 - one on wi-fi the other on LAN and there are months with no outages.
+I am using such multi-room audio system with 2 raspberry pi network players that run 24/7 - one on wi-fi the other on LAN and there are months with no outages.
 There is also a third player on my windows desktop PC - this one causes no issues but it is rebooted daily.

 If some player (mainly the wi-fi one) disappears from the network or I don't see it in LMS I just restart it from the plug and it comes back in a minute.

-You can start a network player on the computer running the logitec media server using a build in plug-in.
+You can start a network player on the computer running the logitech media server using a build in plug-in.

 What media is supported by my multi-room audio system?
 --------------------------

-Logitec Media Server supports many audio sources that you can enjoy now:
+Logitech Media Server supports many audio sources that you can enjoy now:

 1. Your own MP3 collection, it can be located on any samba share in your network or the computer running the server.
 2. Spotify - you need a paid account.
-3. Many free on-line sources like SomaFM, SoundClound, TuneIn Radio (tons of on-line radio stations), You Tube and others - these depends on your location.
+3. Many free on-line sources like SomaFM, SoundCloud, TuneIn Radio (tons of on-line radio stations), YouTube and others - these depends on your location.
 You can see them all [here](https://www.mysqueezebox.com/appgallery){:target="_blank"}.
 4. Custom streams from URLs you add.

 You can use your new multi-room audio system to play synchronized music in all of your rooms or if you prefer you can play different music in each room.
 You can also have a group of synchronized players and stand alone players playing different music.